chrisgrieser/shimmering-focus/README.md

 - Stylistically, the theme pretty much follows Obsidian's default theme, with [iA Writer Quattro](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Quattro) as main font and some shimmering green as secondary accent.

 **Style Settings**
-- **version 1.4:** Support for the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/) to customize the theme.
+- Support for the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/) to customize the theme.
-- Other then re-enabling the titlebar and the ribbons, you can change (some) font-families and header sizes.
+- Other then re-enabling the titlebar and the ribbons, you can change font-families and header sizes.
 More settings will be implemented in with upcoming updates.
 React or comment in this [ongoing-improvement-issue regarding which settings you would like to have](https://github.com/chrisgrieser/shimmering-focus/issues/2).

 ## Installation
 You can find *Shimmering Focus* in Obsidian's community themes browser under `Settings ➞ Appearance ➞ Themes`.